alphagov/registers-tech-docs/source/documentation/getting_started/quick_start.md

 ### Choose the format of the response

-You can choose a response format by adding the appropriate suffix to the request URL:
+Choose a response format by adding the appropriate suffix to the request URL:

 | Format | Suffix | Media type |
 |--------|--------|------------|